xutheo/PuddingBot/README.md

 5. If you haven't already, follow instructions online to create a discord bot and add it to a server or dm zalteo for an already created bot.
 6. Add a new field to the service_account.json called 'discord_token' and input your discord bot token.
 7. Run main.py

+# How to setup PuddingBot on fly.io:
+1. Run iwr https://fly.io/install.ps1 -useb | iex on powershell
+2. Run flyctl auth signup to signup or flyctl auth login to login if you already have an account with fly.io
+3. Run flyctl launch from the base directory of the project (make sure you have a service_account.json file defined)
+4. Run flyctl deploy if it wasn't run already